What is the Blue Economy?

 Hudson’s framing presents both elements as opportunities, which many environmental communicators, advocates, and decision-makers believe may be the only compelling framing that will result in the galvanization of stakeholders to usher in necessary breakpoint change to address wicked problems like climate change, biodiversity loss, and sustainability.

-The growth in Blue Economy industries like blue biotech, decarbonization of shipping, offshore renewables, aquaculture, natural tide control (mangroves management), shrimp production genetics, carbon sequestration and ocean deacidification, for example, are among some of many areas that have significant economic potential.
+The growth in Blue Economy industries like blue biotech, decarbonization of shipping, offshore renewables, aquaculture, natural tide control (mangroves management), shrimp production genetics, carbon sequestration, and ocean deacidification, for example, are among some of many areas that have significant economic potential.

 Partnerships Critical to Driving Opportunity

-• recognize the full range of roles private sector actors can play in partnerships;
+• Recognize the full range of roles private sector actors can play in partnerships;

-• identify and affirm the interests and goals of all partners in designing, implementing partnership and assessing initiatives for readjustment, pivot and scaling; and
+• Identify and affirm the interests and goals of all partners in designing, implementing partnership and assessing initiatives for readjustment, pivot and scaling; and

-• ensure adequate understanding of the potential benefits of governance, conservation, and networks for all stakeholders, including the private sector.
+• Ensure adequate understanding of the potential benefits of governance, conservation, and networks for all stakeholders, including the private sector.

 Don’t Miss out